autism diagnostic clinic services

 First Steps evaluation

 First Steps is an initial screening for autism.
-A nurse practitioner sees children ages three and under, and a psychologist sees children ages four through six years old.
+A nurse practitioner sees children up until the age of three and under, and a pyschologist sees children ages four through six years old.
 These evaluators have special training and expertise in autism diagnosis.
 At the end of this evaluation, the evaluator will share her conclusions with you and talk about next steps.

 We find that about half of the children who are seen in First Steps do not have autism.
 Instead, they may have another condition, such as global developmental delays, language delays, a learning disability, anxiety or attention deficit/hyperactivity disorder.
 Dayton Children’s offers extensive services for children who may have something other than autism.